 If your software deployment hosts content on an external IP address, the software deployment automatically configures firewall rules on the network where your deployment runs.
 For example, Wordpress deployments open ports so that you can access the web console and display content over HTTP and HTTPS.
 If the firewall configuration fails, you might receive a HTTP 404 error when you try to connect to the web console on the external IP address.

-If you need to configure the firewall manually or open additional ports for other services that run on your instances, add firewall rules to the Compute Engine network that your deployments run on.
+If you need to configure the firewall manually or open additional ports for other services that run on your instances, add firewall rules to the VPC network that your deployments run on.

 Sending email from software deployments

 Some software packages try to send email over specific ports.
-However, Google Compute Engine does not allow outbound connections on ports 25, 465, and 587.
-To send email from the instances that host your software packages, you must install and enable a partner service on your instances.
+However, Compute Engine does not allow outbound connections on port 25.
+To send email from the instances that host your software packages, you must follow the tutorial on sending mail.